 Four specific sites, Folsom (FOL), Shasta (SHA), Trinity (TRI), and New Melones (NM), are selected from the points in Figure 9 to represent different degrees of regulation, as measured by the log mean-inflow-max-storage ratio.
 Folsom represents the lowest degree of regulation, while Trinity and New Melones have higher degrees of regulation.
 Shasta reservoir falls in between.
 An additional factor in this choice of reservoirs is the availability of longer inflow records from the U.S. Bureau of Reclamation dating back to the construction of the reservoir, providing several additional decades prior to the ResOpsUS dataset.
 Figure 10 plots the predicted and observed releases for these four selected reservoirs using LSTM Model 1.
-Both Shasta and Folsom capture peak releases reasonably well, however, Shasta is more prone to false-positive peaks, which can be resolved by inputting observed storage (see Supplementary Materials Figure S2 for Model 1* timeseries).
+Both Shasta and Folsom capture peak releases reasonably well, however, Shasta is more prone to false-positive peaks, which can be resolved by inputting observed storage (see Supplementary Materials Figure S2 for Model 1-S timeseries).
 This suggests that adding observed storage allows the Shasta model to learn better thresholding behavior and improve performance when predicting larger lags between inflow and release.
 Importantly, the model was unable to learn this optimally on its own.
 Folsom has a lower degree of regulation making it more sensitive to inflow patterns directly, which corresponds to higher performance.
 In contrast, New Melones and Trinity reservoirs have much lower performance corresponding to their high degree of regulation.
 While both learn reasonable seasonal releases, the models have largely ignored peak releases especially for Trinity reservoir.
 Adding observed storage to the model does not alleviate this behavior, which highlights peak releases that are not solely driven by flood protection.
 In all, these results complement the finding that the degree of regulation adversely affects model performance.